shaardie/blog.haardiek.org/generators-in-go.md

 If we run this, we get again `0 1 1 2 3 5 8 13 21 34 55 89 144 233 377 610 987
 1597 2584 4181`.

-So now we do have replicated the behaviour pretty good and we could stop here, but sometimes you want to iterate and sometimes we want to call `Next`.
-Let's try to combine those approaches.
+Now we have replicated the behaviour of generators in python already pretty closely, except one detail: the Next functionality.
+Because sometime we might want to iterate over the function, but in other cases we might want to call Next.
+Let's try to combine these two approaches.

 ## Combination